shadowed1/ChromeOS_PowerControl/README.md

   `sudo mv ~/tmp/ChromeOS_PowerControl/ChromeOS_PowerControl_Installer.sh /usr/local/bin`
 - `sudo bash /usr/local/bin/ChromeOS_PowerControl_Installer.sh`

-- BatteryControl is able to run in the background but powercontrol is not.
-Both can be utilized by one terminal.
+- BatteryControl is able to run in the background but PowerControl is not.
+Both can be utilized by one terminal simultaneously!

 __Commands:__